aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to RTF" h2="Render EPUB to RTF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to RTF</h2>

+The EPUB format is a popular format for e-books, but it is not supported by many applications.
+Rich Text Format (RTF) is a widely used file format that is supported by many applications, including Microsoft Word, OpenOffice, and Apple Pages.
+Converting EPUB to RTF allows users to open and edit the content of the e-book in a variety of applications.

+<h2>How Aspose.Total Helps for EPUB to RTF Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to RTF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to RTF.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert EPUB to RTF in two simple steps.
+Firstly, Aspose.PDF for C++ API can be used to convert EPUB file format to DOC.
+Secondly, Aspose.Words for C++, an advanced Word Document Processing API, can be used to export DOC to RTF.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with a wide range of features and capabilities to automate their file format processing tasks.
+It is a reliable and cost-effective solution for developers who need to convert EPUB to RTF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}